Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Evaluation

 \mypara{Experimental Setup} We run experiments on a large cluster of diverse machines with GPUs and Ubuntu 20.04 OS.
 To run each notebook, we set up a Conda environment with Python 3.9 and install the dependencies for the notebook.
-For RQ1-4, we run \tool with \dynamicRun iterations and use the Chebyshev's statistical method with the confidence interval of \confLevel during assertion generation.
-For mutation analysis (RQ3), we need to balance running many notebooks and reliably estimating the mutation score.
+We run \toolgen with \dynamicRun iterations and use the Chebyshev's statistical method with the confidence intervals of $0.5$, $0.7$, $\confLevel$, and $0.999$ during assertion generation for RQs 1-3.
+For mutation analysis, we need to balance running many notebooks and reliably estimating the mutation score.
 Hence, similar to prior work~\cite{dutta2020detecting}, we run each notebook 30 times to compute the mutation score.

-\mypara{Implementation Details} \tool uses NBFormat~\cite{nbformat} to parse the notebooks and Python's AST library to parse Python code in each notebook cell.
-Specifically, \tool uses AST's~\cite{ast_python} visitor design pattern API to detect the variables related to the ML-specific \entities, and the transformer design pattern API to insert the generated assertions back into the original notebook.
+\mypara{Implementation Details} \toolgen uses NBFormat~\cite{nbformat} to parse the notebooks and Python's AST library to parse Python code in each notebook cell.
+Specifically, \toolgen uses AST's~\cite{ast_python} visitor design pattern API to detect the variables related to the ML-specific \entities, and the transformer design pattern API to insert the generated assertions back into the original notebook.